brickster241/LLM_Projects/LLM-Summarizer/README.md

 ## 🌟 Example

 1. Upload a **MP4 Video**, and get:
-   - A text summary of the video's content (audio transcription included).
+   - A text summary of the video's content (based on audio transcription).

 2. Upload a **PDF file**, and:
    - A concise summary of its content is displayed.

 3. Upload an **audio file**, and:
-   - A text transcription of its content is generated along with a summary.
+   - A summary of file's transcribed content is present.